 All children will have access to a language rich and enabling environment that ensures all children acquire a balanced and extended range of vocabulary that leads towards effective and confident communication.
 In the Reception year children will have a secure knowledge of phonics where they can read simple words and sentences accurately.
 Our inclusive approach ensures equal opportunities for all learners, where their curriculum is designed ambitiously meeting their individual needs.

-In our Nursery and Reception, we follow the Early Years Foundation Stage Curriculum.
+In our Nursery and Reception, we follow the Early Years Foundation Stage Framework.
 The curriculum consists of 7 areas of learning which are divided into Prime Areas (Communication and Language; Personal Development and Physical Development) and Specific Areas (Literacy; Maths; Understanding of the World and Expressive Arts and Design.

 The Prime Areas are the focus in the Nursery where they form the crux of children’s play experiences, sparking curiosity, enthusiasm and building on relationships to thrive, aspire and achieve.